andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 <h4 class="article-subheader">The Oslo Waterfront</h4>
 The Munchmuseet (Edvard Munch Museum) commands an inviting or ominous presence on the shores of the Oslofjord depending on who you ask.
-It's easily the most controversial edifice gracing the Oslo skyline.
+It's easily the most disputatious edifice gracing the Oslo skyline.
 The angular, 13-story "vertial museum" seems to bow towards the Oslofjord, as old man with his hands clasped behind his back talking to squirrels in the park.